 Geoffrey Landman is a founding member and soprano saxophonist of the New Thread Saxophone Quartet, and one half of the Landman/Stadler Saxophone Duo along with Basel, Switzerland-based saxophonist Patrick Stadler.
 Geoffrey is the saxophonist of the Either/Or Ensemble and Wavefield Ensemble, and has performed with groups including the Talea Ensemble, Argento New Music Project, Metropolis Ensemble, and Fireworks Ensemble.
 As an orchestral saxophonist, he performs with Novus NY and Boston Modern Orchestra Project, and was a Fellow at the 2015 and 2016 Tanglewood Music Festivals.

-Geoffrey holds degrees from the University of Michigan (BM), University of Cincinnati College-Conservatory of Music (MM), Post-graduate work at the Musik-Akademie der Stadt Basel in Switzerland, and is ABD (anticipating Dec.
-2018 graduation) at the New England Conservatory as the first DMA candidate for saxophone performance in the schools history.
+Geoffrey holds degrees from the University of Michigan (BM), University of Cincinnati College-Conservatory of Music (MM), Post-graduate work at the Musik-Akademie der Stadt Basel in Switzerland, and DMA from New England Conservatory as the first ever doctoral candidate in saxophone performance in the schools history.
 His principal teachers are Donald Sinta, Marcus Weiss, James Bunte, and Kenneth Radnofsky.
 Geoffrey Landman is a Conn-Selmer and D’Addario Woodwinds performing artist and performs exclusively on Selmer Paris saxophones and D’Addario Reserve reeds.